ashleyfarrugia89/dremio-deployer/README.md

 Dremio Deployment Tool
 ====

-The unofficial script for deploying Dremio in IaaS deployments.
+The unofficial script for deploying Dremio in IaaS environments.
 This script enables administrators to deploy Dremio securely and efficiently to their cloud subscription.
 Dremio deployment tool fully deploys the infrastructure (if required) and Dremio to cloud-native Kubernetes.

 The key features of this tool are: